 Health Advantages of Rice Bran Oil’s Fatty Acid Profile

-• Rice bran oil is a good source of vitamin E, an antioxidant that helps to protect cells from damage and is beneficial for maintaining healthy skin, eyes, and immune system and may also help to reduce the risk of certain types of cancer.
+- Rice bran oil is a good source of vitamin E, an antioxidant that helps to protect cells from damage, and it is beneficial for maintaining healthy skin, eyes, and immune systems.
+It may also help reduce the risk of certain types of cancer.

 Health Advantages of Olive Oil’s Fatty Acid Profile